 The restricted assets for the Town are restricted for performance bonds.
 Performance bonds are restricted until the monies are returned to the vendor after satisfactory completion of the contract or the Town calls the bond for nonperformance.
-The trust agreement restricts the expenditure of the investment income only for the designated purpose.

 4. Capital assets